JCSDA/spack-stack/doc/source/Overview.rst

 If you wish to **create a new site configuration** on a not-yet supported machine, including detailed instructions for Linux and macOS workstations, see :numref:`Section %s <NewSiteConfigs>`.

 .. note::
-   As spack-stack is intended to support NOAA EMC, JCSDA, and EPIC applications, users seeking to install software for other purposes, such as developing non-NOAA/JCSDA/EPIC applications, even those that use weather-related libraries, are recommended to simply use `Spack <https://github.com/spack/spack>`_ instead.
+   As spack-stack is intended to support NOAA , JCSDA, EPIC, and NRL applications, users seeking to install software for other purposes, even those that use weather-related libraries, are recommended to simply use `Spack <https://github.com/spack/spack>`_ instead.